Shaun Evans: Acting

-Evans' first major role was that of French teacher John Paul Keating in the Channel 4 comedy-drama Teachers during its second series in 2002.
+Evans's first major role was that of French teacher John Paul Keating in the Channel 4 comedy-drama Teachers during its second series in 2002.
 The following year he made his feature film debut in The Boys from County Clare, starring alongside Bernard Hill, Colm Meaney and Andrea Corr.

 Additional screen credits include Sam’s Game, Being Julia, The Situation, Cashback, Gone, Boy A, Telstar: The Joe Meek Story, Princess Kaiulani and Clive Barker's horror film Dread.

 On television, Evans was featured in the 2002 docudrama The Project and was seen as the Earl of Southampton in the miniseries The Virgin Queen, which premiered in November 2005 on Masterpiece Theatre on PBS in the US before airing on the BBC in January 2006.
 His stage work includes a UK tour of the award-winning play Blue/Orange by Joe Penhall.

 Recent television appearances include Murder City, BBC's Ashes to Ashes, Gentley's Last Stand and the four-part drama The Take from the novel by Martina Cole on Sky1.
 Evans also starred in Sparkle alongside Bob Hoskins and Stockard Channing (2007).
+Shaun played Lawrence Elton in the Acorn Series, Inspector George Gently, S1, E1; "Gently Go Man" 2007.

-He also portrayed Kurt Cobain in the Roy Smiles play Kurt and Sid at the Trafalgar Studios opposite Danny Dyer as Sex Pistols bassist Sid Vicious.
+In 2009, he portrayed Kurt Cobain in the Roy Smiles play Kurt and Sid at the Trafalgar Studios opposite Danny Dyer as Sex Pistols bassist Sid Vicious.

 In 2012, Evans also played the role of new pupil Daniel in the BBC legal drama Silk alongside Maxine Peake and starred in the ITV series The Last Weekend.

-Since 2012, Evans has played the young Inspector Morse in Endeavour, which focuses on the detective's early career.
+Starting in 2012, Evans played the young Inspector Morse in Endeavour, which focuses on the detective's early career.
 The initial episode was broadcast on 2 January 2012.
-Endeavour has since been recommissioned for nine further series by ITV.
+Endeavour was then recommissioned for nine further series by ITV.

 On 23 May 2022, ITV confirmed that Endeavour would end production after a decade on air with a total of 36 episodes.

 In January and February 2015, Evans starred as Alex in the Peter Souter play Hello/Goodbye, with Miranda Raison playing his love interest.

 In 2021, Evans starred as Elliott Glover, coxswain of the fictional submarine HMS Vigil, in the TV series of the same name.

+In September 2024, it was announced that Evans will portray John Hughes in the new ITV espionage thriller, Betrayal.

 Directing

 Evans directed three episodes of the BBC medical drama Casualty which aired on 8 July 2017, and 19 and 26 May 2018.
 He also directed four episodes of Endeavour: 'Apollo' in series 6, which aired on 17 February 2019; 'Oracle' in series 7, which aired on 9 February 2020; and 'Striker' in series 8, which aired on 12 September 2021.
-On 22 May 2022, he directed 'Prelude', the first episode of the prequel’s ninth and final series.
+On 22 May 2022, he directed 'Prelude', the first episode of the prequel's ninth and final series which aired on 26 February 2023.